knkarthik01/spark-rocksdb-benchmark/README.md

-# Benchmark Utils for Structured streaming
+# Benchmark Utility for Spark Structured streaming on Amazon EMR

 We wanted to have performance benchmarks for various scenarios as part of the RocksDb State Storage implementation [SPARK-28120](https://issues.apache.org/jira/browse/SPARK-28120).
 This was specifically forked to run on Amazon EMR with intent to test Spark Structured Streaming on different instance types (Compute Optimzed, Memory Optimzed, Storage Optimized)